-I gave my standard One Point Zero, Howard answer: “No, I have no kids mate, there are too many people in this world……. and turned the question to him: “What about you, do you have kids?”
+I gave my standard One Point Zero, Howard answer: “No, I have no kids mate.
+There are too many people in this world……. and turned the question to him: “What about you, do you have kids?”

 The handshakes were just enough space for him to start his next level rant aimed at totally destroying my compromise position.
-He really challenged me as to why when I don’t have kids and I’m even worrying about any of this stuff.
-I sense he thought that in travelling by ship and adopting a no flying stance I was seriously compromising my travel and freedom goals, and with me not having kids well this was absolutely crazy!
+He really challenged me as to why, when I don’t have kids, am I’m even worrying about any of this stuff.
+I sense he thought that in travelling by container ship and adopting a ‘No flying’ stance I was seriously compromising my travel and freedom goals, and with me not having kids well this was absolutely crazy!

-The statistics started machine gunning out again, and it all pointed to him defending his view to not worry about any of this society stuff as all the people with kids are to blame and they should be doing what I am doing and they should be paying more taxes to cover the damages etc… But he has nothing to do with the problem, nor its solution, becuase its not his problem.
+The statistics started machine gunning out again, and it all pointed to him defending his view to not worry about any of this society stuff as all the people with kids are to blame and they should be doing what I am doing and they should be paying more taxes to cover the damages etc… But that he has nothing to do with The Problem, nor its solution, becuase its not his problem.

 Moving up to a nation / global level he pointed to the Chinese governments controls on family size, how effective they had been and the rest of the world needs to follow suit.
 This guy was adamant there were solutions and while difficult it was up to those with kids and governments to implement and bear the pain and suffering.

-In closing the second rant he said he long time ago stopped worrying about any of this and just does what he needs and wants to give him the life he wants.
-He is a good, law abiding citizen, isn’t a taker from the government, makes an honest buck, he has a nice house, his boat, isn’t greedy but likes the good things in life.
+In closing his second rant, he said he long time ago stopped worrying about any of ‘this’ and just does what He needs and wants to give Him the life he wants.
+He is a good, law abiding citizen, isn’t a taker from the government, makes an honest buck, he has a nice house, his boat, isn’t greedy, but likes the good things in life.

 The guy seemed a bit unsettled by my ‘stupid stance’ and ending off with a very paternal and seemingly well-meaning rant about how I was the ‘least responsible’ person for all this, and that I should not worry so much, just forget about it all, and go and have as much fun as possible!

 He even ended with ‘Jo-live’!
-We shook hands and I don’t know why I send Merci (Thanks) and the “au revoir”!
+We shook hands and I don’t know why I said “Merci” (Thanks) and added the “au revoir”!